Improving Our Political Climate

 Colbert M. Matsumoto is the Chairman of Island Holdings, Inc., a corporate holding company whose operating subsidiaries include Island Insurance Company; Atlas Insurance Agency; Tradewind Capital Group; Pacxa IT Services; and The Islander Group.
 With over 500 employees, the Island Holdings family of companies generates over $200 million in annual revenues.

 Jeffrey Laupola, Co-Founder, Every1ne Hawaii and Co-author and Project Lead, Report: Troubled Waters: Charting a New Fiscal Course for Hawaii

 Jeff Laupola is a proud product of Hawaii and was born and raised on Oahu.
 He started life in Kuhio Park Terrace, grew up on Red Hill, and graduated from Punahou School and the United States Naval Academy.
-He served for 11 years in the U.S. Navy.
+Jeff served for 11 years in the U.S. Navy as a military officer.
 Since leaving active military service, he has worked at Goldman Sachs in New York City, Tradewind Capital Group and Pacific International Center for High Technology Research in Honolulu.
-Jeff will finish his Master of Arts in Public Leadership from the University of San Francisco.
-In the Fall of 2020, he will be pursuing a Master of Business Administration program at Columbia Business School in New York City.
+Jeff will finish his Master of Arts in Public Leadership from the University of San Francisco in August 2020 and then start his Master of Business Administration program at Columbia Business School in New York City.
 Hawai‘i is his home.

 Colin Moore, Director of the Public Policy Center, and Associate Professor of Political Science